Treaty of Union: Kingdom of Great Britain

 The Flag of Great Britain (1707–1800) incorporated the Flag of England and Flag of Scotland.

 The Kingdom of Great Britain was established on 1 May 1707, shortly after the parliaments of Scotland and England had ratified the Treaty of Union by each approving Acts of Union combining the two parliaments and the powers of the two crowns.
 Scotland's crown, sceptre, and sword of state remained at Edinburgh Castle.
-Queen Anne (already Queen of both England and Scotland) formally became the first occupant of the unified throne of Great Britain, with Scotland sending forty-five members to the new House of Commons of Great Britain, as well as Scottish representative peers to the House of Lords.
+Queen Anne (already Queen of both England and Scotland) formally became the first occupant of the unified throne of Great Britain, with Scotland sending forty-five members to the new House of Commons of Great Britain, as well as Scottish representative peers to the House of Lords, with no comparable reduction to the number of English representatives.

 Significant financial payoffs to Scottish parliamentarians were later referred to by Robert Burns when he wrote "We're bought and sold for English gold, Such a Parcel of Rogues in a Nation!"
 Some recent historians, however, have emphasized the legitimacy of the vote.